Skenkel/Anime_Rec/README.md

 Finally, as with all explicit feedback based data on media 'Guilty Pleasures' are not modelled well.
 Anime that is popular and controversial, but that Otaku do not rate highly in a public forum, will not be well served.

-The data  does not have any time elements to it, so seperating scores that users have given to shows recently, or shows that they cannot have seen (because they have not yet aired) or shows that they likely have seen years ago is impossible with the data available.
+The data  does not have any time elements to it, so separating scores that users have given to shows recently, or shows that they cannot have seen (because they have not yet aired) or shows that they likely have seen years ago is impossible with the data available.

 # Architecture
 As a brief explanation of the overall architecture,